 If the unit fails the initial HQS inspection, the owner will be notified of the deficiencies.
 The owner is required to contact COPHD within 10 days of the initial inspection to advise the repairs have been made.
-If the unit fails the re- inspection, the family must select another unit.
+If the unit fails the re-inspection, the family must select another unit.
 COPHD may agree to conduct a second re-inspection when requested by both family and owner and there is good cause to grant the request.

-Initial occupancy of unit prior to HQS Link PIH Notice 2017-20
+Initial occupancy of unit prior to HQSLink: PIH Notice 2017-20

 The COPHD may approve the assisted tenancy and begin paying housing assistance payments (HAP) on a unit that fails to meet the HQS, provided the deficiencies are not life-threatening.
 The COPHD will ensure that the unit does not have any life- threatening deficiencies before approving the unit and executing the HAP contract (or, in the case of PBV, approves occupancy and the execution of a lease).
+At the time COPHD implements this policy for the tenant-based program, the policy will include which units will apply and how those units will be selected.